tomczykart/python-exercises/README.md

 NR5 - divisors - lists the divisors of a given number

 NR6 - checkPalindrom - checks if the word is palindrom

+NR7 - listcomprehensions - just a simple example of list comprehensions

+NR8 - guessgame - game where u can guess the number computer pick

+NR9 - rockpaperscissors - classic rock paper scissors game for two playes